wqking/datomu/readme.md

 ## Developer document

 Currently there is no document for developer.
 You are welcome to read the source code and contribute your code, especially new converters and new outputers.
-Warning: the code style doesn't conform PEP8 or any Python style.
+Warning: the code style doesn't conform to PEP8 or any Python style.
 If you want to contribute, please follow current code style.

 ## Motivations